irsbugs/cmrt/Who can Log in V2.md

 When receiving bulk e-mails from CiviCRM/WordPress then the receiver has the right to request to have no further bulk e-mails sent to them.
 This is performed by the receiver by checking a field on the bulk mail they received.
 Alternatively they can ring a CMRT Official and request them to set the no-bulk-email flag for this client/organization/contact.

-### CMRT Official
+### CMRT Officiers

-The CMRT officals need to be able to login to the Ventraip account and/or the Wordpress account.
+The CMRT officers need to be able to login to the Ventraip account and/or the Wordpress account.
 The website login pages are:

 * Webmail: https://cmrailtrail.org.au/webmail
 * WordPress Admin: https://cmrailtrail.org.au/wp-admin  Note: *wp-admin* - may be changed for security reasons.